HolyNoodle/Utility/README.md

 }
 ```

-You have to init the LocalisationHelper
+You have to init the LocalisationHelper.
-In website i put it in the Global.asax for example
+In a website i put it in the Global.asax, for example :
 ```C#
 protected void Application_Start()
 {